junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — Placed on the Union Calendar, Calendar No. 110.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-166.
 - 2011-07-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-166.
+- 2012-01-24 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-01-24 — Considered under suspension of the rules. (consideration: CR H134-135)
+- 2012-01-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1022.
+- 2012-01-24 — Mr. Johnson (OH) moved to suspend the rules and pass the bill.
+- 2012-01-25 — Considered as unfinished business. (consideration: CR H166-167)
+- 2012-01-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-01-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 338 - 70 (Roll no. 10). (text: CR 1/24/2012 H134)
+- 2012-01-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 338 - 70 (Roll no. 10).(text: CR 1/24/2012 H134)